rillian/2019-gsoc/README.md

 ATF line markup isn't fully converted.
-The export xml files should use tei markup to represent damage, restorations, smallcap logograms, and superscript determinatives.
+The export xml files should use tei markup to represent damage, restorations, smallcap logograms, and superscript determinative.
 This would need to be supported both in `atf2tei` and in the tei parser in Scaife.
 Greek and Latin layout works well enough with plain unicode text, but cuneiform transliteration requires